 Short version: good on-call keeps the right person reachable without burning out the team.
 The essentials are a fair rotation, timezone-aware schedules, an escalation policy for when the first responder doesn't answer, and maintenance windows so planned work doesn't page anyone.
-Detection quality underpins all of it — people only trust on-call when alerts are real.
+Detection quality underpins all of it — people only trust on-call when the alerts are real.

 Build a fair rotation